urho3d/urho3d/Readme.txt

 1) Run cmake in the root directory with your preferred toolchain specified to generate the build files.
 Visual Studio 2008/2010 and MinGW have been tested.
-You can use the batch files provided (cmake_vs2008.bat, cmake_vs2010.bat and cmake_gcc.bat.)
+You can use the batch files provided (cmake_vs2008.bat, cmake_vs2010.bat and cmake_mingw.bat.)

 2) For Visual Studio, open Urho3D.sln and build the configuration(s) you like.
-For MinGW, execute make (by default, cmake_gcc.bat specifies to make a Release build.)
+For MinGW, execute make (by default, cmake_mingw.bat specifies to make a Release build.)

 The build process will also compile models and shaders from the Source_Asset directory into Bin/Data/Models & Bin/Data/Shaders.
 Shader compilation requires